Oahu Fall Mini Sessions | Should I Book a Mini?

 2. Families with Older Kids

-Older kids usually don’t need much warm-up time, so we can jump straight into the photos and still get a nice variety without feeling rushed.
-If you’ve got teens or kids who can follow directions, mini sessions are a perfect fit.
+Older kids usually don’t need much warm-up time, so we can jump straight into the photos and still get a nice variety of images.

 3. Families with Kids Who Listen Well